Mubbly/GifterApp/README.md

   * Inviting new users to join
   * Reserving gifts (from other users' Wishlists), cancelling or gifting them
   * Archiving gifts (personal or others users'), reactivating or deleting them
+  * Seeing all Campaigns and interacting with Donatees/their gifts
+  * Creating new Campaigns and adding Donatees (only users with Campaign Manager role)

 ## 🚴 Usage